 2. Role of the IRO

-There are two clear and separate aspects to the function of the IRO: chairing a child's review - see Looked After Children's Reviews Procedure, and monitoring a child's case on an ongoing basis, including whether any safeguarding issues arise.
+There are two clear and separate aspects to the function of the IRO: chairing a child's review - see Children in our Care Reviews Procedure, and monitoring a child's case on an ongoing basis, including whether any safeguarding issues arise.

 As part of the monitoring function, the IRO has a duty to identify any areas of poor practice, including general concerns around service delivery / collective experience of Looked After Children, not just around individual children.
 The IRO should immediately alert Senior Managers if any such areas are identified.